IharSha/why_so_serious/README.md

 # Stupid Dungeon The Game!
 - Requirements: pre-installed Python :)
 - To run the game just type "python main.py" in your favorite console :)
-- Dungeon with treasure 0.2 ver.
+- Dungeon with treasure version v0.3.0.